 |Project Rubric||Checklist for completion.
 Students and faculty should review project proposals against this rubric prior to submission Incomplete or inadequate proposals will be returned and may delay or reject acceptance into the program.||Students and faculty|

-Download and complete this form in the semester following the first completed project, to apply for an Honors Scholarship Award.
+Complete this form in the semester following the first completed project, to apply for an Honors Scholarship Award.

-Download and complete this form to report on the quality of a completed Honors Project
+Complete this form to report on the quality of a completed Honors Project

 Download this form for suggestions on incorporating the grade of a project into a student’s overall course grade